QambarOfficial/HTML-in-Gmail-python-/README.md

 # HTML-in-Gmail-python-
-use HTML div's in gmail.
+use HTML div's in gmail using python.

+ pip install pyinstaller